Usage of the saugns program

 Script variation options

-Most scripts produce an unvarying result (audio or -p printout) whenever ran with the same options.
-But scripts can use the time() SAU language function to get a timestamp, used to seed randomness or otherwise behave differently at different times.
-This variability can be controlled using the -d (deterministic mode) option when handling a script; using it forces the script to always do the same thing, which can be useful for testing.
+This variability can be controlled using the -d (deterministic mode) command-line option when handling a script.
+Using it forces the script to always do the same thing given the same options, which can be useful for testing.
 (Currently, this option only changes time() to make it return 0, but it could possibly do more in future versions.)

 Files with shebangs